 - Collaborating with government agencies to develop and implement export promotion strategies for apparel.

-In this sector, the Trade Hub is partnering with the Ministries of Trade and Industry in Benin, Côte d’Ivoire, and Ghana; the Association of Ghana Apparel Manufacturers; the Ghana Export Promotion Authority; the Ghana Investment Promotion Centre; the Ghana Free Zones Board; the Ghana Chamber of Commerce & Industry; chambers of commerce in Benin and Côte d’Ivoire; the Ghana Revenue Authority (Customs Division); and Made in Africa.
+In this sector, the Trade Hub is partnering with the Ministries of Trade and Industry in Benin, Côte d’Ivoire, and Ghana; chambers of commerce in Benin and Côte d’Ivoire; the Nigerian Export Promotion Council and the Nigerian-American Chamber of Commerce; the Association of Ghana Apparel Manufacturers; the Ghana Revenue Authority (Customs Division); the Ghana Export Promotion Authority; the Ghana Investment Promotion Centre; the Ghana Free Zones Board; the Ghana Chamber of Commerce & Industry; and Ethical Apparel Africa.

 - October 9, 2017 Six years ago, Mrs. Chantale Guiraud, CEO of the Ivorian weaving company Kehanon, sent samples of her cloth to American wholesalers after their scoping mission in Cote d’Ivoire.
 But the samples she sent to the U.S. failed the quality test: colors were bleeding in the wash and some cloths were fraying.
 “It was a disappointment for ...Read more